-The modern life of The Heckscher Museum really began in 1957 when the Town of Huntington delegated operational responsibility for the Museum to the Board of Trustees of a newly formed non-profit corporation lead by George Wilhelm.
+The modern life of The Heckscher Museum really began in 1957 when the Town of Huntington delegated operational responsibility for the Museum to the Board of Trustees of a newly formed, non-profit corporation lead by George Wilhelm.
 Almost immediately the collection began to grow.
-Plans were developed for a more active exhibitions schedule and a program of educational activities.
+Plans were developed for a more active exhibitions schedule and a program of educational initiatives.
 In 1962, Eva Gatling was hired as Director, one of the first women to direct an art museum.
-During her tenure, the Museum made its most important acquisition since the foundation with the purchase of George Grosz’s Eclipse of the Sun—
+During her tenure, the Museum made its most important acquisition since its foundation with the purchase of George Grosz’s Eclipse of the Sun—

-Today The Heckscher Museum seeks to thrive and grow in four basic areas—education and public programs, collections and exhibitions.
+Today The Heckscher Museum seeks to thrive and grow in four basic areas—education and public programs, collections, and exhibitions.